Soccer's Rashford wins school meal assurance from UK PM Johnson

 One Twitter user posted a parcel she said was expected to last 10 days of lunches containing: a loaf of bread, two potatoes, two carrots, three apples, a tomato, some dried pasta, bananas, cheese, beans and other small snacks.

-Ministers have said the provision shown in that image and others posted online was unacceptable.
+The firm who provided that parcel, Chartwells, said the supplies were actually intended to last for five days but apologised and said it would be refunding schools.

-The firm who provided that parcel, Chartwells, apologised and said it would be refunding schools.
-Chartwells is part of the FTSE-listed Compass Group PLC.
+Opposition leader Keir Starmer dismissed Johnson’s assurances, saying that the contents of the disputed food parcel were similar to what was required under government guidance for a five-day parcel.

 Our Standards: The Thomson Reuters Trust Principles.